Luma Grothe

 Luma Grothe (born 1993/94) is a Brazilian model.

 Biography

 Grothe was born in Joinville, Brazil.
 She is of German, Japanese and African descent.

 Career

 Luma Grothe started modeling in London, England, where she learned English.
 Grothe appears in campaigns for L'Oréal, Paco Rabanne.
 She has walked for Vivienne Westwood, Burberry, Versace and Etam.
 She made her Victoria's Secret Fashion Show debut in 2016.

+Personal life

+On March 23, 2024 she married with German writer Daniel Turtel, 6 months later, announced her pregnancy and on March 22, 2025, they welcomed their first child, a boy, on her social account Instagram.